 \subsection{Encoder}

 To encode each input audio sequence $U$, the standard Log Mel Spectrogram (LMS) audio feature extractor is adopted as:

 where $\mathbf{U}_{a} \in \mathbb{R}^{L \times m}$ is the encoded audio embeddings with $L$ denoting its length and $m$ as its dimension.
-An convolutional recurrent neural network (CRNN) \cite{dinkel2021towards,xu2020crnn} is then employed to encoder the audio feature $\mathbf{U}_{a}$.
-Specifically, it contains five padded $3 \times 3$ convolution blocks with L4-Norm subsampling layers added between the convolution blocks, resulting in the temporal dimension $I$ decreased by a factor of 4.
-After a followed bidirectional gated recurrent unit (BiGRU) to process the sequential contextual information in the audio, an upsampling operation is adopted to restore the temporal dimension to the same length $I$ as the input audio feature.
-Namely, the output feature of the CRNN encoder is represented as $ \mathbf{U}=\{\boldsymbol{u}_{i}\}_{i=1}^{I} \in \mathbb{R}^{I \times d}$ where $d$ denotes the dimension of each feature embedding.
+A convolutional recurrent neural network (CRNN) \cite{xu2020crnn} is then employed to encoder the audio feature $\mathbf{U}_{a}$, which contains five padded $3 \times 3$ convolution blocks.
+After a followed bidirectional gated recurrent unit (BiGRU) that processes more sequential contextual information in the audio, an upsampling operation is adopted to restore the temporal dimension to the same length $I$ as the original audio feature.
+Namely, $ \mathbf{U}=\{\boldsymbol{u}_{i}\}_{i=1}^{I} \in \mathbb{R}^{I \times d}$ denotes the output feature of the CRNN encoder, with $d$ denoting each feature embedding dimension.